jalati2025/daikin-home-assistant/README.md

 ## Supported Devices

-This integration is designed for Daikin air conditioners that:
+This integration is designed for Daikin air conditioner modules that:
 - Use self-signed SSL certificates
 - Require legacy SSL renegotiation (OpenSSL 3.0+ compatibility)
 - Support the local API endpoints documented in this repository
+- Typically BRP072XXX models

 **Tested with**: BRP072C42 Australia model (Firmware 1.16)

 ## Prerequisites

-- Home Assistant 2023.1.0 or later
+- Home Assistant 2025.10 or later
-- Python 3.9 or later
 - curl command available (usually pre-installed on most systems)
 - Access to your local network where the Daikin AC unit will be installed